zsiki/ulyxes/doc/Ulyxes_user_doc.rst

 Pyserial
 ========
 This module encapsulates the access for the serial port.
 It provides backends for Python running on Windows, Linux, BSD (possibly any POSIX compliant system), Jython and IronPython (.NET and Mono).

 For more information, please visit the `official PySerial documentation <http://pyserial.sourceforge.net/pyserial.html#overview>`_.

 Smbus
 =====

+TODO

 Cv2/cv (OpenCV)
 ===============

 OpenCV (Open Source Computer Vision Library: http://opencv.org) is an open-source BSD-licensed library that includes several hundreds of computer vision algorithms.

 For more information, please visit the `official OpenCV documentation <http://docs.opencv.org/modules/core/doc/intro.html>`_.